peteash10/blog.peteashton.com/_posts/2018-04-17-some-more-notes-from-pete.md

 ### Subscribe to These

-It occurred to me I subscribe to a fair few of these things.
+It occurred to me I subscribe to a fair few newsletters.
 Here's a few you might also like.

 [Laura Olin](https://www.lauraolin.com/newsletter/) - Not even sure who she is to be honest, or why I subscribed, which is a bit odd but turns out it's kinda nice having these missives arriving devoid of context.
 Her newsletter is a Top Ten list of links and observations that's good for a graze.